drumnation/unsplash-smart-mcp-server/README.md

 2. Alternatively, you can log in to [Smithery.ai](https://smithery.ai) and deploy it through their web interface.

+> **Note for Windows users:** Smithery deployment includes special handling for Windows compatibility.

+For detailed instructions and troubleshooting, see the [Smithery Deployment Guide](./docs/smithery-deployment.md).

 ## 🧩 Integration with AI Agents

 ### Step-by-Step Guide for Claude in Cursor